Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             ribosome binding site (Shine-Dalgarno sequence) and
                             the start codon.
 Default is 15.
       --rbs_not_after_tss, -at
-                            Including the sORFs which is not associated with ribosome binding site to highly-confidence sORF list.
+                            Include the sORFs which are not associated with ribosome binding site to the high-confidence sORF list.
 Default is False.
-      --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
+      --tolerance_rbs TOLERANCE_RBS, -tr TOLERANCE_RBS
-                            The number of nucleotides of ribosome binding site allow to be different with AGGAGG.
+                            The number of nucleotides of ribosome binding sites allowed to be different from AGGAGG.
 Default is 2.
       --print_all_combination, -pa
                             For printing all combinations of multiple start and stop codons.
 Default is False.